Kimiblock/moeOS.config/readme.md

 ## Location Services

-Location Services may not be available in some countries and may provide wrong coordinates.
-Google Services are used for locating since MLS has been sunset.
+Location Services may appear inaccurate.
+We are currently using BeaconDB, which relies someone in your region uploads Wi-Fi data to locate.

 ## GTK / GNOME